 Here are six actions you can take to bring some ease, and maybe even joy, to your holiday experience:

 Create your own holiday rituals.
-This could be for you and just you, like blowing bubbles once a day, or something organized with your favorite people.
+This could be for you and just you, like blowing bubbles once a day or getting together with your chosen family.
 If you do something with others, make sure it meets your needs and preferences, i.e. zombie B movie marathon with paleo-only snacks.
-It can be anything!
+It really can be anything!

 Ask for support.
 If you’re going to be away from home, ask your hosts about the accommodations in advance so you have time to prepare and pack accordingly.
 Will there be a place to do your physical therapy exercises?
 Can you eat the food or should you plan to do some cooking?
 What is the sleeping situation like?
 It may seem like you’re being needy asking for these things but you are actually giving your host a huge gift when you give them the opportunity to support you.
 No matter where you are around the holidays, ask a buddy, or maybe a few buddies, to check in with you so you can vent, cry, or celebrate as needed.
 Sometimes you just have to tell someone how much you love, or loathe, Christmas music, or how crazy your aunt Susan is.

 Support others.
 Offer to help someone with something or even just check in on them.
 Holidays are a dark time for many and a simple text message, cute animal photo, or phone call can make all the difference.
 Supporting others in small ways will help you stay present and less mired in your own circumstances.